joelhawksley/identity/_posts/2026-01-14-beyond-senior.md

 ---
 layout: post
-title: Beyond Senior\: Consider the staff path!
+title: "Beyond Senior: Consider the staff path!"
 ---

 _A transcript of my 2026 talk, as presented at Boulder Ruby._